kbsali/php-redmine-api/README.md

 ```
 #### 2. Psr-18 compatible Client `Redmine\Client\Psr18Client`

-> :bulb: This client was introduced in `php-redmine-api` v1.7.0.
-If you are
-> using the old `Redmine\Client` please [see this migration guide for help to
+> :bulb: This client was introduced in `v1.7.0` of this library.
+If you are using the old `Redmine\Client` please [follow this migration guide](docs/migrate-to-psr18client.md).
-> upgrade your code](docs/migrate-to-psr18client.md).

 The `Psr18Client` requires